 - Your credit rating is adversely affected due to delinquent and/or defaulted loans as your payment status is reported to national credit bureaus.

 - You may not be able to obtain a professional license or get hired by an employer that performs credit checks.
-If you already have a professional license, you may have it suspended, or risk non-renewal of it.
+If you already have a professional license, you may have it suspended, or risk non-renewal.

 - You may have a portion of your wages garnished.